-Shoulder instability, or shoulder dislocations, is actually a very complex issue.
+Shoulder dislocations can be a simple or a very complex issue.
 Not all shoulder dislocations occur for the same reason.
-We can have loose ligaments or torn ligaments — we can dislocate our arm forward, backwards or in both directions.
+You can have loose ligaments or torn ligaments — we can dislocate our arm forward, backwards or in both directions.
 You may have had only one dislocation, or you may have had many.
-Because there are different forms or types of shoulder instability (or shoulder dislocations) we classify them by:
+Because there are different types of shoulder dislocations we classify them by:

-- which direction they occurred (anterior,posterior or multi-directional), and
+- which direction the dislocation occurred (anterior,posterior or multi-directional)

-- the problem or issue that exists within the shoulder to enable to the shoulder to dislocate (labral tears, ligament tears, stretched ligaments or genetically loose ligaments)
+- the reason why your shoulder keeps dislocating (labral tears, ligament tears, stretched ligaments or genetically loose ligaments)

-Instability or shoulder dislocations results is a situation where the shoulder is loose, and dislocates.
-Shoulder instability presents as a spectrum of issues.
-Shoulder instability can occur because you stretched your ligaments slowly over time (overhead sports), or instability (shoulder dislocations) can occur after a single traumatic episode (fall, tackle, etc) which has resulted in a ligament or labral tear.
+Shoulder dislocations result is a situation where the shoulder joint is “loose”, and the ball falls off of the socket and dislocates.
+The reason why your shoulder is dislocating will vary depending on how the initial dislocation happened.
+Shoulder dislocations can occur because you stretched your ligaments slowly over time (overhead sports), or shoulder dislocations can occur after a single traumatic episode (fall, tackle, etc) which has caused a ligament or labral tear.
 The ligaments and labrum contribute significantly to the stability of our shoulders.
 The ligaments are attached to the glenoid labrum… a cartilage disc around the socket of the shoulder.
 IF you tear the labrum, the ligaments are no longer functioning well.
-This is how a labral tear can lead to shoulder instability or shoulder dislocations.
+This is how a labral tear can lead to shoulder dislocations.

 Shoulder dislocations can also be described in terms of their chronicity; acute vs chronic (fresh vs old) , or the direction of the instability; anterior instability (forwards) , posterior instability (backwards) and mult-directional instability (every direction).

-In cases where the ligament has stretched over time, usually due to stress of pitching, swimming or overhead sports, the ligaments are simply not able to prevent the shoulder from moving forward and dislocating.
-In this situation, the ligaments are not torn, they are simply not tight enough.
+~ In cases where the ligament has stretched over time — usually due to stress of pitching, swimming or overhead sports —the ligaments are simply not able to prevent the shoulder from moving forward and dislocating.

 By far, the most common treatment is a sling until you feel better.
 It is controversial whether or not the sling helps you “heal” your labral tear or diminishes the risk of re-dislocation.
+Most sports medicine physicians do not believe that the sling will reduce your chances of dislocating again in the future.
 The number one issue you need to be concerned about following a shoulder dislocation is whether or not the shoulder is going to dislocate again.
 The risk of having more dislocations is related to your age at the time of your first dislocation.
-The younger you are (under 30), the higher the risk is that you will go on to dislocate over and over again.
+The younger you are (under 30), the higher the risk that your shoulder will dislocate over and over again.

-The treatment for a shoulder which continues to dislocate is an arthroscopic repair of the labrum where we actually sew or stitch the labrum back to the front of the shoulder.
+The treatment for a shoulder which continues to dislocate is an arthroscopic repair of the torn labrum and ligaments which hold the bones together.
+During this minimally invasive surgery we actually anchor, or stitch the labrum back to the front of the shoulder.

 In patients with atraumatic or multi-directional instability, surgery is only indicated after documented failure of a proper, lengthy physical therapy program.
 Many patients in this group will not require surgery.